tmux-plugins/tpm/HOW_TO_PLUGIN.md

 We want the behavior of the plugin to trigger when a user hits `prefix + T`.

-Key `T` is chosen:
+Key `T` is chosen because:
- - it's kind of a mnemonic for `TPM`
+ - it's "kind of" a mnemonic for `TPM`
  - the key is not used by Tmux natively.
 Tmux man page, KEY BINDINGS section contains a list of all the bindings Tmux uses.
-We don't want to override a Tmux default, and there's plenty of unused keys.
+We don't want to override any Tmux default binding, and there's plenty of unused keys.

 Open the plugin run file in your favorite text editor: